Virginia Cavaliers men's basketball: Louisville Cardinals

 Following conference realignment, the Cardinals moved from the Big East to the ACC and were designated UVA's home-and-away rivals.
 The two programs had previously had two consecutive home-and-away series in 1982, 1983, 1984, and 1985, with the Cavaliers winning all four games.
 Justin Anderson's injury during the March 2015 matchup derailed No. 2 Virginia's national championship aspirations, while an improbable March 2018 Virginia victory—scoring five points in the final 0.9 seconds at Louisville's KFC Yum!
 Center—ended the Cardinals' NCAA tournament hopes.
 Both rivals have won recent NCAA Championships—Louisville in 2013 (vacated) and Virginia in 2019.
 UVA leads the all-time series 23–7 as of 2025.

 Virginia Tech Hokies

 As the Commonwealth's two power conference teams, the Cavaliers and Hokies have a long-standing rivalry.
 When the teams were in separate conferences this rivalry often played out on neutral courts across the Commonwealth, such as in Richmond, Roanoke, and Hampton.
-The all-time series record is well in favor of UVA, with the Cavaliers leading the series 99–61 as of 2025, but the rivalry is extremely competitive and Tech dominated the decade of the 1960s.
+The all-time series record is well in favor of UVA, with the Cavaliers leading the series 99–61 as of 2025.